-✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
-These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports.
-The facility is a mechanical plant and is required to conduct operational control monitoring as follows:
+- ✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
+Operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports. - ✓ The facility is a recirculating media filter and is required to conduct operational control monitoring as follows: